 ROOM HIRE FEES (July 2021 - December 2021 - Subject to Change Without Notice)

-The Workshop - $30per hour (Up to 4 hours), $25 per hour (Over 4 hours).
+The Workshop - $35per hour.
 Community organisation discount may apply.

-The Glasshouse - $25 per hour (Up to 4 hours), $20 per hour (Over 4 hours).
+The Glasshouse - $30 per hour.
 Community organisation discount may apply.

-The Jungle Room - $25 per hour (Up to 4 hours), $20 per hour (Over 4 hours).
+The Jungle Room - $25 per hour.
 Community organisation discount may apply.